 Where can you go to see dolphins up close?

 Florida is one of the best-known states for dolphin sightings, particularly if you are in Daytona Beach, Ponce Inlet, Ormond Beach, New Smyrna Beach, St. Augustine Beach or Palm Coast Beach.

 - Dolphin Tours

 To see dolphins and other beautiful sea mammals like whales and manatees in their natural habitats, don’t miss one of the incredible Dolphin & Manatee Tours.
 Our tours allow you to get up close to these majestic creatures in their natural habitats during a 90-minute excursion.

 A chartered tour isn’t the only way to spot dolphins in Florida.
 Located between Daytona and New Smyrna Beach, Ponce Inlet Watersports provides adventurers with kayak rentals to explore the pristine Ponce Inlet waterways.
 Kayaking allows you to spot Dolphins, explore at your own pace and even get some exercise in!
-(Check out our latest post if you’re wondering, how many calories does kayaking burn?)
+(Check out our latest posts What to do in Orlando with Kids or, how many calories does kayaking burn?)

 Dolphins are impressively intelligent and intuitive mammals.
 Not only do they recognize their need to come up for air, but they also manipulate their circulatory systems when needed to extend their time below the surface.
 On average, dolphins can hold their breath for a total of between 8 to 10 minutes.
 They adjust their bodies when needed to help them maximize their time for diving and catching fish.